the Omicron JN.1 variant, surprise guest for the end-of-year holidays?

 2023-12-18 15:45:00

 LSars-CoV-2, as we know, is far from having disappeared.
-To the point that it could well still be talked about at the end of 2023.
+To the point that it might well still be talked regarding at the end of 2023.
 This virus, responsible for Covid-19, is definitely endowed with an unparalleled capacity for evolution and adaptation.
 The different variants which have followed one another, all from the formidable Omicron which appeared just two years ago, have not experienced the same explosiveness as this first of the line which at the time succeeded the Delta variant.
 The latest addition to the family, the JN.1 variant, immediately named Pirola, is circulating very actively in France and throughout the world.

 The health newsletter